uuzii/weather-app/readme.md

 ### Configure and start the proxy

-We need a proxy to avoid cors issue, install the packgages with this command
+We need a proxy to avoid cors issue, install the packgages with these commands:

     cd weather-app/proxy
     npm install cors-anywhere